AlgoMaster Logo

 Mutating the Source During Enumeration

 List<T>'s enumerator notices that the list's version number changed between calls and refuses to continue.
 This is a safety feature, not a bug.
-The alternative would be returning surprising values, skipping items, or yielding the same item twice depending on how the change interacted with the internal indices.
+The alternative would be returning unpredictable values, skipping items, or yielding the same item twice depending on how the change interacted with the internal indices.

 The foreach iterates a fresh list created by ToList().
 Mutating the original prices afterwards has no effect on the in-flight iteration, and no exception is thrown.